animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-There is little consequence in returning the existing `Index`, since the `index` bean definition is the same, as determined by {data-store-name}
-itself, not {sdg-acronym}.
+There is little consequence in returning the existing `Index`, since the `index` bean definition is the same, as determined by GemFire itself, not {sdg-acronym}.

 </div>